 Where should I get down on one knee?

-Where you propose is a pretty personal decision.
+Where and how you propose is a pretty personal decision.
 While some people love the idea of a whirlwind trip to Paris complete with a marriage proposal in front of the Eiffel Tower, that’s definitely not for everyone.
 Is your S.O. a total homebody?
 Do it in your flat after you’ve shared a takeaway from their favourite restaurant.
 Are they totally in tune with nature?
 Head to the countryside and do a bit of hiking before you pop the question.
 The aim of the game is finding a place to propose uniquely suited to your partner, so let their interests be your guide.

 Who should I invite to the proposal?